ceonmintoh/BulkEmailVerify/README.md

 1. Install python and required dependencies.

 2. ******STUDY THE CSV FILE AND FORMAT THE DATA IN A SIMILAR MANNER.
 CSV MUST INCLUDE an "Email", "Website" and "Last Name" COLUMNS WITH THE EXACT SAME FORMAT.
 I used this to guess company emails based on first and last name + domain.
-Thus domain should not contain "https://www." and it should only contain abc.com
+Thus domain should NOT contain "https://www." and it should ONLY contain abc.com

 3. Read your csv file - Edit this Line with the path to your file